If your site takes time to load, all your upfront marketing, the resonating content, the amazing UI effort goes in vain.

 6. Easy Content Distribution

 Distribution of content depends on the speed and accessibility.
 Combining these two can make the distribution of data a lot easier.
-The speed factor ensures that the content is delivered as fast as possible on a mobile device and represented in the best way.
+Thus, the speed factor ensures that the content is delivered as fast as possible on a mobile device and represented in the best way.
 Fast and responsive mobile web experience provides a positive response to your potential customers, increased number of readers and vast client base for businesses.
-The better AMPed a site is, the better it can compete with its competitors while distributing the content in the same niche.
+Hence, the better AMPed a site is, the better it can compete with its competitors while distributing the content in the same niche.
 It is all about feeding the content to relevant users quickly and efficiently.

 7. Decreased Bounce Rate

 Bounce rate is the percentage of single-page sessions compared to all sessions on a website.
 This measures a site’s stickiness, i.e. time span a user can stick to a website.
 It is the prime factor that makes or breaks a website’s rankings.
 Improvement in site speed can keep users away from bouncing.
-AMP pages substantially reduce the bounce rates and are essential in improving search rankings.
+However, AMP pages substantially reduce the bounce rates and are essential in improving search rankings.
 AMP helps in loading a site quickly and eliminates the major cause in increasing the bounce rate i.e. slow load speed.

 8. Increasing the ROI On Ads

 AMP provides a hospitable environment to a wide range of ad networks, technologies and formats.
 The aim is to deliver ads that are fast whilst allowing the content to look good and grab the viewer’s attention.
-The basic purpose of AMP is to provide a speedier loading ad experience on the mobile devices.
+Moreover, the basic purpose of AMP is to provide a speedier loading ad experience on the mobile devices.
 This would help the marketers and advertisers increase their brand influence on the viewers, create a positive impact and increase overall revenue on each ad.

 9. Increased Click-Through Rate

 AMP provides all-around better user experience and active engagement of the user.
 A website with AMP label tends to get more attention from users searching for relevant information as people prefer fast loading pages.
-This means more click-through rates with great user experience.
+Therefore, this means more click-through rates with great user experience.
 Increasing CTR by utilising AMP enhance a site’s performance score in SEO.
 The number of visitors on a web stand in a direct relationship with the success rate of a business.

 10. Mobile First Indexing

 A vast number of people accessing the web through their mobile devices have increased, and Google has tweaked its algorithms & rolled out mobile-first indexing.
-Google’s ever continuing efforts are to make the web more mobile-friendly and reflect user behaviour trends.
+However, Google’s ever continuing efforts are to make the web more mobile-friendly and reflect user behaviour trends.
 Although Google has not given a fixed date yet, it has been subtly giving hints of this transition to take place shortly in July.
 The need of AMP will thereby become more imminent.